 Before editing, I lock these in:

-Website product page, Amazon listing, Instagram, print ad, lookbook, magazine, billboard, etc. - What “quality level” is expected?
+Where will the image be used?
+Website product page, Amazon listing, Instagram, print ad, lookbook, magazine, billboard, etc.

-Basic cleanup vs true high-end (texture preserved, perfect tone control, realistic finish). - What is the visual style?
+What “quality level” is expected?
+Basic cleanup vs true high-end (texture preserved, perfect tone control, realistic finish).

-Clean white background, lifestyle, moody editorial, bright commercial, luxury, minimal, etc. - Any brand rules?
+What is the visual style?
+Clean white background, lifestyle, moody editorial, bright commercial, luxury, minimal, etc.

+Any brand rules?
 Color accuracy requirements, background color, shadow style, cropping rules, logo placement, text-safe space.

 Pro tip: “High-end” doesn’t mean “heavy.”
-It means controlled, realistic, premium.
+It means controlled, realistic, premium .

 2) Collect the right files (don’t start with the wrong source)